rayenfassatoui/NeonSchemaPilot/README.md

 - Visual database canvas with draggable tables and relation highlights
 - Dedicated tables view with column metadata and sample row explorer
 - SQL preview generated from the live schema snapshot
+- **Query History Tracker** - Monitor all executed queries with performance metrics, filters, and statistics
+- **Export Data** - Download tables in CSV, JSON, or SQL format for backups, analysis, or migration
 - Floating, draggable navbar that preserves the active connection string
 - Neon API integration via serverless routes for describe and table data fetching